 Before you begin

-Project: You must have a Google Cloud Platform project with logs that you can see in the Logs Viewer.
+Project: You must have a Google Cloud project with logs that you can see in the Logs Viewer.

 Logs Exports user interface

 The Logs Exports interface contains a table summary of exports.
 Each table row contains information corresponding to some of the sink properties described in Logs exports: